mathspp/mathspp/pages/02.blog/p019-fold-the-alphabet/item.en.md

 #### Level 2

-This one is much harder to explain in words so I made some more drawings and marked some positions of the sheet of paper on the side you wrote first (lets say this is side A):
+This one is much harder to explain in words so I made some more drawings and made some markings on the sheet of paper:

 ![Level 2 sheet of paper with some markings](lvl2-faceA-sol.png)

-That is the face you wrote first; now if you flip the sheet of paper (to side B) these are the relevant markings:
+Now if you flip the sheet of paper (to the back) you also need these markings:

 ![Level 2, side B, with some markings](lvl2-faceB-sol.png)